FishChipos/Group-4-Go-FinproProgdas-CityPlanner/README.md

 3. Muhammad Dhiya'ulhaq
 4. Sakabudi Muhammad

-## Running the Project
+## Building the Project

 ### Project Dependencies

-This project requires ncurses (for the terminal UI) and GNU make (to build the project).
+This project requires ncurses (for the terminal UI) and make (to build the project).

-It is recommended to use the MSYS2 MinGW64-w64 installation for the gcc compiler.
+It is recommended to use the MSYS2 MinGW-w64 installation for the gcc compiler.

-#### GNU Make
+#### Make

-If you installed the MinGW64-w64 toolchain, you should already have make.
+If you installed the MinGW-w64 toolchain, you should already have make.

 Otherwise, install make by typing the following in an MSYS terminal: